nlin21/Physics-C-Final/README.md

 # PhysicsCFinal
-Final project for Physics C class https://github.com/nlin21/PhysicsCFinal
+Final project for Physics C class - Matthew Weng, Nicky Lin pd.
+1

+https://github.com/nlin21/PhysicsCFinal

 This is an interactive simulation of one-bob pendulum and two-bob pendulum systems.